 “Too many children today go to school only to bide their time until they get home and do something that truly interests them.”

 The more I think about this, the more it makes sense that those same children grow up to continue to spend large blocks of their lives–even careers–“biding their time until they get…to do something that truly interests them.”

 Meanwhile, they might never truly learn what their own passions are, let alone practice them.

 To me, it all comes down to assumptions.
 How we should spend our time, our money, our relationships, our energy, our intelligence–it’s all dictated based on preconceived notions from, well, almost everyone around us.

 Today, I want to share two resources that rock that idea to the core.
-The first is a beautiful autobiographical comic from Bill Watterson–a man who turned down millions of dollars to authentically pursue his passion and craft.
+The first is a beautiful autobiographical comic by Zen Pencils from a speech by Bill Watterson–a man who turned down millions of dollars to authentically pursue his passion and craft.

 The second is a video entitled “The Millennial Rebuttal” by Welzoo & Column Five.

 You might take a look at these provocation resources and think, “Yeah, but tomorrow, I need to teach fractions, phonics, and the anatomy of an apple.
 What place does this have in my instruction?”